kalendar/assessments/srl/strategies/managing_time/medium-summary.md

-The results from the survey indicate that you **sometimes** use different strategies to manage your time.
-Making schedules and planning out when to complete your coursework can help you stay organized and prepared.
+The results from the survey indicate that you **sometimes** use strategies to manage your time.
+Planning out when to complete your coursework by making a schedule can help you stay organized and prepared.

-Please read the **time management strategies** below AND click on the **More Info** button to learn more about time management strategies.
+These **time management strategies** are quite useful:

-1. Set aside regular times to study *multiple days* in advance of a due date.
+1. Set aside regular times to study on *multiple days* in advance of a due date, and stick to your schedule.
-2. Prioritize tasks based on the most important things you need to study, such as studying the most difficult things first.
+2. Prioritize tasks based on the most important things you need to study, for example, study the most difficult things first.
-3. Use a calendar to remind yourself of upcoming assignments and understand how other activities could conflict with your time to study.
+3. Use a calendar to remind yourself of upcoming assignments and to make you aware of other activities that could conflict with your study schedule.

+Click on the **More Info** button to learn more about time management strategies.